Ntsikelelo7/demo-repo/README.md

 # demo-repo
-Just learning how to use Github.
+Just learning how to use Github